oslabs-beta/kalibrate/README.md

 - Payments
 - FulFilled orders

-They interract with the cluster in the following way:
+They interact with the cluster in the following way:

 - User service: produces to unfulfilled orders, subscribed to fulfilled orders
 - Inventory Service: subscribed to unfulfilled orders, produces to inventory